Top 10 paintings in the Louvre Museum

 “Scène de la Saint-Barthélemy” by Joseph-Nicolas Robert-Fleury

 “Scène de la Saint-Barthélemy” was produced by Joseph-Nicolas Robert-Fleury in 1833.
 It depicts the St. Bartholomew’s Day massacre in 1572 that took place during the French Wars of Religion in Paris.
 It was a targeted group of assassinations against the Protestants on Saint Bartholomew’s day.

 The painting entered the Museum in 1833.
 It is part of my top 10 paintings in the Louvre Museum because the facial expressions of the characters and the precision are stunning.
 All the details on the characters faces are breathtaking.
 It is as if the artist was there to witness the scene.
-That is why I consider this painting worth the visit!
+That is why I consider this painting worth the look!